Jamesklein218/CDC/README.md

 ### Change Data Capture

-This repository contains C# OVERENGINEER implementation of a Workflow Engine Service that applies Change Data Capture (CDC).
+This repository contains C# OVERENGINEER implementation of a Workflow Engine Service that applies multiple techniques: CDC, Write-back, etc..
 Everything in this repository is solely cooked up, highly opinionated and applies (barely) Domain-Driven Design architecture.
 This repository is only for educational purposes and shouldn't be seen as a reference source whatsoever.

 ### Example Service: Twitch Chat